martin-ger/esp_wifi_repeater/README.md

 cd firmware
 python -m SimpleHTTPServer 8080
 ```
 Set the parameter _hostname_ to the hostname or IP of your computer, set _portno_ to 8080, and "save".
-The type on the CLI:
+Then type on the CLI:
 ```
 ota upgrade
 ```